 24 September 2014: Baloney!
 If you’ve ever wondered why the popular Italian sausage is synonymous with a term commonly associated with nonsense, bunkum or insincerity, you’re not alone.
 It turns out the word “baloney” was first used in the 1930s as a reference to the disingenuousness of government bureaucracies.
 The term was later applied to “Bologna” sausages because the sausage tasted nothing like the meat used to make them (a mixture of smoked, spiced meat from cows and pigs).

-9 October 2014: When I asked the genial server manning the counter whether or not the chorizo included cumin, his answer validated my long-held assertion that cumin has no place in New Mexican food.
+9 October 2014: When I asked the genial server manning the counter whether or not the chorizo burrito included cumin, his answer validated my long-held assertion that cumin has no place in New Mexican food.
 He told me: “we don’t use sobaco on anything here.”
 Sobaco is Spanish for armpit, a description my friend Bill also uses to describe cumin.
 The chorizo burrito (eggs, potatoes, cheese, chorizo in a flour tortilla) is the best I’ve had in memory, maybe the best ever.
 The chorizo has a wonderfully piquant kick.
 It’s not nearly as piquant as the XX-Hot chile of the day (a placard at the counter will tell you how hot the chile is ), but it’s got personality and deliciousness.

-The New Mexico Beef Jerky Company may be Lilliputian compared to those impersonal mega restaurants, but when it comes to service, the big boys can learn a thing or two from Frank Chavez and his crew.
-By the time our taco burgers were delivered to our table Frank had already secured our unending loyalty with a generous sample of chicharrones.
+New Mexico Beef Jerky Company may be Lilliputian compared to those impersonal mega restaurants, but when it comes to service, the big boys can learn a thing or two from Frank Chavez and his crew.
+By the time our taco burgers were delivered to our table during our inaugural visit, Frank had already secured our unending loyalty with a generous sample of chicharrones.
 For “dessert” he brought us chicharrones in red chile and samples of the beef jerky.
 He had us at chicharrones.
 We’ll be back again and again.

 New Mexico Beef Jerky Company